-Here is what I have read so far this summer:
+Here is what I have read recently:

 This was a family reading challenge.
 We met the author at the Homeschool Convention this Spring, and wanted to read his books before we met him.
 We bought the previous books in the series on Kindle and Lynn, my husband and I raced each other to finish, teasing the plot to those behind us.
 We had to take turns with Ember Rising when we bought the paperback set.
 The series is incomplete right now, but there are other titles in the Green Ember universe.
 Ember Rising continues the epic story of Picket and Heather a pair of rabbit siblings thrust in a war for their very existence.